katrintirok/sql-environmental-lesson/_episodes/02-sql-aggregation.md

 > ## Challenge
 >
 > Write a query that returns: total rainfall, average rainfall, and the min and max rainfall
-> for all raingauges over the duration of the observation perdiod.
+> for all raingauges over the duration of the observation period.
 > Can you modify it so that it outputs these values only for rainfall between 1 mm/5min and 5 mm/5min?
 {: .challenge}